WMProject1217/wmcomlib.js2/README.md

-# mwmcomlib.js
+# wmcomlib.js2
-Moduled wmcomlib.js JavaScript Function Library
+wmcomlib.js JavaScript Function Library v2
+Most of the librarys are moduled